intel-iot-devkit/how-to-code-samples/README.md

 # Earthquake Detector

 ## Introduction

-This earthquake detector application is part of a series of how-to Intel® IoT code sample exercises using the Intel® IoT Developer Kit, Intel® Edison development platform, cloud platforms, APIs, and other technologies.
+This earthquake detector application is part of a series of how-to IntelÂ® IoT code sample exercises using the IntelÂ® IoT Developer Kit, IntelÂ® Edison development platform, cloud platforms, APIs, and other technologies.

 From this exercise, developers will learn how to:
-- Connect the Intel® Edison development platform, a computing platform designed for prototyping and producing IoT and wearable computing products.
+- Connect the IntelÂ® Edison development platform, a computing platform designed for prototyping and producing IoT and wearable computing products.
-- Interface with the Intel® Edison platform IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.
+- Interface with the IntelÂ® Edison platform IO and sensor repository using MRAA and UPM from the IntelÂ® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.
-- Run this code sample in Intel® XDK IoT Edition, an IDE for creating new applications that interact with sensors, actuators, and so on, enabling you to get a quick start on developing software for your Intel® Edison or Galileo board.
+- Run this code sample in Eclipse* IoT Edition, an IDE for creating new applications that interact with sensors, actuators, and so on, enabling you to get a quick start on developing software for your IntelÂ® Edison or Galileo board.
 - Invoke the services of the United States Geological Survey* API for accessing earthquake data.

 ## What It Is

-Using an Intel® Edison board, this project lets you create a earthquake detector that will sense motion using the digital accellerometer.
+Using an IntelÂ® Edison board, this project lets you create a earthquake detector that:
+- senses motion using the digital accellerometer;

-In addition it checks live earthquake data, using the USGS* API.
+- checks live earthquake data, using the USGS* API.

-It will also display the earthquake on the LCD.
+- displays the earthquake on the LCD;

 ## How It Works

-This earthquake detector will listen for vibrations using the accelerometer.
+This earthquake detector will constantly read the 3-axis digital accelerometer looking for movement that could indicate an earthquake.

-When it thinks it detects an earthquake, it will attempt to verify with the USGS API that an earthquake occurred
+When it thinks it detects an earthquake, it will attempt to verify with the USGS API that an earthquake actually occurred

-It will then use the LCD Display to either warn of the quake, or let you know it was  a false alarm.
+If so, it will use the LCD Display to warn of the quake.

 ## Hardware requirements

 Grove* Starter Kit containing:

-1. Intel® Edison with an Arduino* breakout board
+1. IntelÂ® Edison with an Arduino* breakout board
 2. [Grove* 3-Axis Digital Accelerometer](http://iotdk.intel.com/docs/master/upm/node/classes/mma7660.html)
 3. [Grove* RGB LCD](http://iotdk.intel.com/docs/master/upm/node/classes/jhd1313m1.html)